wacl-york/WACLaTeX/README.md

 Currently in the repository:

-* `demo`: A demo document that serves as an introduction to preparing a basic report in LaTeX.
+* `demo` - A demo document that serves as an introduction to preparing a basic report in LaTeX.

-* `pubs_letter-to-editor`: A template for the cover letter for a paper.
+* `pubs_letter-to-editor` - A template for the cover letter for a paper.

-* `pubs_response-to-reviewers`: A template for responses to reviewers, especially useful if you've written the paper itself in LaTeX.
+* `pubs_response-to-reviewers` - A template for responses to reviewers, especially useful if you've written the paper itself in LaTeX.
 Set up to format responses in an attractive way, and allow for cross-referencing between responses.

+* `thesis` - A PhD/Masters thesis template, set up with a sensible structure and including everything required by the University of York as of December 2021.

 ## Using this Repo